Nim has several primitive types:

 These types can be specified as follows (the shorthand adding the type after the number):

-The type can be inferred most of the times.
+The type can be inferred most of the times./ vs div

 Difference:

-• /: returns a floating point (even with integers operands)
+/: returns a floating point (even with integers operands)div: returns an integer.

 hex, octal, or binary literals